iot-for-all/iot-central-smart-garden/README.md

 [Moisture Sensor](https://github.com/iot-for-all/iot-central-smart-garden/tree/main/MoistureSensors)

 ## Climate Kit
-This section focuses around using the micro:Climate kit to create a weather station that we can use to send data to IOT Central.<br>
+This section focuses around using the micro:Climate kit to create a weather station that we can use to send data to IoT Central.<br>
 This section uses far fewer parts than the previous

 ![image](https://user-images.githubusercontent.com/59976596/122838653-60c9a380-d2ab-11eb-9114-a80ba4f5e6c7.png)